+Years ended June 30, 2006 2005

+Current deferred tax asset:

+Allowance for doubtful accounts \$ 48,919 \$ 48,919

+Inventory capitalization 66,462 49,739

+Other 25,829 4,373

+141,210 103,031

+Noncurrent deferred tax asset (liability):

+Equipment and improvements (18,619) (31,300)

+Franchise, trademarks and other intangible assets 51,994 41,548

+33,375 10,248

-Noncurrent deferred tax asset (liability Equipment and improvements y): (31, 300) (12,825) Franchise, trademarks and other intangible assets 41,5 548 39,6 84 10,2 248 26, 859 Total net deferred income tax asset \$ 113, 279 \$ 124,477
+Total net deferred income tax asset \$ 174,585 \$ 113,279

-29 DRYCLEAN USA, Inc. and Subsidiaries Notes to Consolidated Financial Statements

-5. Credit Agreement and Term Loan

-In December 2001, the Company entered into a bank loan agreement for a facility consisting of a term loan of \$960,000 and a revolving credit facility of \$2,250,000, including a \$1,000,000 letter of credit subfacility and \$250,000 foreign exchange subfacility.
-In May 2003, the Company pre-paid the outstanding balance of the term loan.
-Prior to October 28, 2004, revolving credit borrowings were limited by a borrowing base of 60% of eligible accounts receivable and 60% of certain, and 50% of other, eligible inventories.
+DRYCLEAN USA, Inc. and Subsidiaries Notes to Consolidated Financial Statements Notes to Consolidated Financial Statements 5.
+Credit Agreement and Term Loan The Company is a party to a bank loan agreement which provides the Company with a revolving credit facility of \$2,250,000, including a \$1,000,000 letter of credit subfacility and \$250,000 foreign exchange subfacility.
 On October 28, 2004, the Loan Agreement was amended to eliminate the borrowing base restriction under the revolving credit facility, thereby enabling the Company to borrow up to the full \$2,250,000 amount available under the facility regardless of the Company's levels of accounts receivable and inventories.
+On October 30, 2005, the Loan Agreement was amended to eliminate the requirement that 51% of the common stock of the Company be owned by the Steiner family or any Steiner Trust.
 Borrowings under the revolving credit facility bear interest at 2.50% per annum above the Adjusted LIBOR Market Index Rate, are guaranteed by all of the Company's subsidiaries and are collateralized by substantially all of the Company's and its subsidiaries' assets.
-The revolving credit facility matures October 30, 2005.
-At June 30, 2005 and 2004, there were no outstanding borrowings, letters of credit or foreign exchange contracts outstanding under the line of credit.
+The revolving credit facility matures October 30, 2006.
+At June 30, 2006 and 2005, there were no outstanding borrowings, letters of credit or foreign exchange contracts outstanding under the line of credit.
 The loan agreement requires maintenance of certain debt service coverage and leverage ratios and contains other restrictive covenants, including limitations on the extent to which the Company and its subsidiaries may incur additional indebtedness, pay dividends, guarantee indebtedness of others, grant liens, sell assets and make investments.

-6. Related Party Transactions

-The Company leases warehouse and office space from a principal shareholder of the Company under an operating lease.
-Annual rental expense under this lease was \$83,200 in each of fiscal 2005 and 2004.

-The Company and the shareholder entered into a new lease on September 9, 2005 for a three-year period beginning November 1, 2005 at an annual rental of \$94,500, with annual increases commencing November 1, 2006 of 3% over the rent in the prior year.
+6. Related Party Transactions The Company leases warehouse and office space from William Steiner, a principal shareholder of the Company under an operating lease.
+Annual rental expense under this lease was \$90,700 in fiscal 2006 and \$83,200 in fiscal 2005.
+The Company and the shareholder entered into a new lease for this facility on September 9, 2005 for a three-year period beginning November 1, 2005 at an annual rental of \$94,500, with annual increases commencing November 1, 2006 of 3% over the rent in the prior year.
 The Company is to bear real estate taxes, utilities, maintenance, non-structural repairs and insurance.
 The new lease contains two three-year renewal options in favor of the Company.
 The Company believes that the terms of the lease are comparable to terms that would be obtained from an unaffiliated third party for similar property in a similar locale.

-In addition, in fiscal 2005, the Company paid two law firms, in which a director is of counsel, an aggregate of \$81,500 for legal services performed.
-In fiscal 2004, the Company paid one of these law firms \$43,500 for legal services performed.
+In fiscal 2006, the Company paid a law firm, in which a director is of counsel, \$45,300 for legal services performed.
+In fiscal 2005, the Company paid that law firm and another law firm in which the director at the time was of counsel an aggregate of \$81,500 for legal services performed.
+7. Ris Concentrations of Credit sk The Company places its excess cash in overnight deposits with a large national bank.
+Concentration of credit risk with respect to trade and lease receivables is limited due to a large customer base.
+Based on the Company's credit evaluation, trade receivables may be collateralized by the equipment sold.